shapeintheglass/DanielleRandomizer/modinfo.md

 Some entities are not randomized:

 [list]
-[*]Voice lines in certain cutscenes are not randomized.
 [*]Certain items/NPCs required for progression are hard coded to not be randomized to avoid messing with the game scripting, such as Patricia Varma's wrench and the lift technopath.
 [*]Certain station connections are left as-is to prevent soft lock situations.
 [*]Some music tracks may not be randomized with the "Randomize music" option.
-[*]The randomized player model will not be visible until after leaving the neuromod division.
 [/list]

 Sidequest related issues: